lammps/lammps/doc/src/compute_property_atom.rst

            end12x, end12y, end12z = end points of line segment
            corner123x, corner123y, corner123z = corner points of triangle
-           nbonds = number of bonds assigned to an atom
+           nbonds = number of bonds assigned to an atom buckling = buckling flag used in mesoscopic simulation of nanotubes

   .. parsed-literal::